theopensourceway/guidebook/README.md

 * Lead Editor Brian Proffitt (@bproffitt) is responsible for leading a team of editors to work with multiple authors and content sources toward a cohesive, highly readable guide
 * Lead Writer Shaun McCance (@shaunix) is responsible for working directly with writers to shape their content into the level, style, and narrative of the overall guide
 * Editing team (Brian Proffitt, Karsten Wade, Shaun McCance) is responsible for polishing and integrating submissions to ensure consistency of quality and voice
-* Writing team (Bryan Behrenshausen, Brian Proffitt, Karsten Wade, Shaun McCance) is responsible for composing, collecting, and otherwise curating materials included in the guidebook.
+* Writing team (Bryan Behrenshausen (@semioticrobotic), Brian Proffitt, Karsten Wade, Shaun McCance) is responsible for composing, collecting, and otherwise curating materials included in the guidebook.

-We're using AsciiDoc and using GitHub for a git-based workflow with issues for tracking each chapter and other discussions.

-Want to get involved?
-Come talk with us on [the mailing list](https://lists.theopensourceway.org/admin/lists/contrib.theopensourceway.org/).